In addition to using primary keys to access and manipulate items, Amazon DynamoDB also

 next 1 MB of data in the table.

-If you query for specific attributes that match values that amount to more than
+If you query or scan for specific attributes that match values that amount to more than

 1 MB of data, you'll need to perform another

 request for the next 1 MB of data.
-The second query request uses a
+To do this, take the

-or scan for new data in 1 MB increments.
+will let you progressively query or scan for new data in 1 MB

 When the entire result set from a